tanwesley/Fetch-Reward-Backend-Exercise/README.md

 #### Spend points (/spendPoints)
    * This command sends a PUT request to /spendPoints and spends points from payers given the user has enough points in their balance.
 The transactions with the oldest timestamps are the first to have points drawn from.
+   * The example below sends a request to spend 100 points from the available balance.

 ```
 curl -X PUT -H "Content-Type: application/json" -d "{ \"points\": 100 }" http://localhost:8080/spendPoints